flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

         - D

 - A32NX_PAX_{station}_DESIRED
-    - Bitwise
+    - Bitwise Field
-    - Indicates the target number of pax in the selected rows (max 53 bits)
+    - Indicates the target layout of passengers in the station (max 53)
-    - {rows}
+    - {station}
         - A
         - B
         - C
         - D

+- A32NX_PAX
+    - Bitwise Field
+    - Indicates the current layout of passengers in the station (max 53)
+    - {station}
+        - A
+        - B
+        - C
+        - D

-- PAYLOAD STATION WEIGHT:{stationIndex}
+- A32NX_CARGO_{station}_DESIRED
     - Number (Kilograms)
+    - Indicates the targeted weight of the station in kilograms
+    - {station}
+        - FWD_BAGGAGE
+        - AFT_CONTAINER
+        - AFT_BAGGAGE
+        - AFT_BULK_LOOSE

+- A32NX_CARGO
+    - Number (Kilograms)
-    - Indicates the weight of the selected payload station
+    - Indicates the current weight of the station in kilograms
+    - {station}
+        - FWD_BAGGAGE
+        - AFT_CONTAINER
+        - AFT_BAGGAGE
-    - {stationIndex}
+        - AFT_BULK_LOOSE
-        - 5 | FWD BAGGAGE/CONTAINER
-        - 6 | AFT CONTAINER
-        - 7 | AFT BAGGAGE
-        - 8 | AFT BULK/LOOSE

 - A32NX_MCDU_{side}_ANNUNC_{annunciator}
     - Boolean